-Blog by Dr Jon Olsen, Research Associate with the Neighbourhoods and Communities programme, MRC/CSO Social and Public Health Sciences Unit at the University of Glasgow.
+Blog by Dr Jon Olsen, Research Associate with the Places and Health programme, MRC/CSO Social and Public Health Sciences Unit at the University of Glasgow.

 Mental health problems are a global issue.
 In 2013 over 615 million individuals suffered from anxiety and/or depression across the world, a rise of 50% since 1990.
 How people experience their local environment can impact on mental health.
 Living in areas that are perceived to have higher levels of neighbourhood problems such as poor housing quality, limited amounts of greenspace, industrial activity, and high traffic volume, has been linked to poorer mental health by some research studies.
 But, few studies have explored how change in what people think about their neighbourhood is linked to change in their mental health.
 It would be useful to know this as improving the neighbourhood environment could strengthen mental health.

 In our recently published study, we wanted to see how changes in what people thought about their neighbourhood impacted on residents’ mental health over time.
 We looked at two mental health outcomes: anxiety and depression.
 Adults who lived in West Central Scotland, an area including Glasgow and eight neighbouring local authorities, were asked to complete the same questionnaire in 1997 and 2010.